making-sound/One-shot/README.md

 After downloading and unzipping:

-1. Place samples in "samples" folder.
+1. Place samples in "samples" folder (no spaces in sample file names).
 2. Map MIDI notes to specific samples in the "keymap.txt" file.
 3. Adjust options in "settings.txt" file.
 4. Load Pd and setup audio and MIDI (Media menu -> "Audio Settings...", Media menu -> "MIDI settings...") and confirm audio and MIDI works (Media menu -> "Test Audio and MIDI...").